ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-07-28-Exploring-My-Tinder-Data.md

 ![Pickiness versus success](../images/analyses/tinder_2019_07_28/pickiness_correlation.png "Pickiness versus success")

 The correlation was 21%, and _positive_.
 This, too, was interesting.
 I expected a low correlation, but lower than this.
 Furthermore, I expected a _negative_ correlation if anything.
 Here, 40 000 data points showed that the pickier I was, the more likely I was to get a match!
 It is possible that Tinder algorithmically favours the picky.
 For instance, maybe the algorithm assumes that more picky people are more attractive, therefore puts them further up other people's stacks.
+It is also highly possible that in my more picky state, I look carefully at others' profiles, and I am more likely to pick someone who has things in common with me.
 This, I can't know for sure.
 But:

-**Insight 2: Swipe right less, but more matches per swipe!** Still less matches overall, but more matches per swipe.
+**Insight 2: Swipe right less, get more matches per swipe!** Still less matches overall, but more matches per swipe.

 This ended my exploration.
 I would have liked to know more.
 I would have loved to have more data on when exactly I used boosts, as well as data linking the time of my swipe to a match.
 But most of all I would have loved to know how many profiles there were in my area over time - as I feel this was a potentially large explanatory feature in my analysis.
 In a hypothetical city of only 10 people with one person I was attracted to, this would be the only feature worth analysing.
 In the perfect dating city, with infinite attractive people, I feel that my success would be mostly defined by swiping, boosting and pickiness.
 Amsterdam lies somewhere between these two.